-These grades will automatically changed to N except in the case of F grades assigned due to academic dishonesty.
+These grades will be automatically changed to N except in the case of F grades assigned due to academic dishonesty.
 No credit will be earned and the grade will not be factored into GPA calculations.

 Students should speak with an academic advisor before making any grading decisions.
-Advising appointments can be made through AdvisingWorks or school or college specific processes.

 F grades will be automatically converted to N. This requires no action on the part of the student, faculty, or advisor.

 For undergraduate students, pass/no pass grade selection is done through an online self-service form in Academica.
 The form is accessible in Student Resources on the left side of the screen, under the Student Records submenu, by clicking on "Pandemic Pass/No Pass Grading Request Form."
 Winter 2020, Fall 2020, Winter 2021, and Spring/Summer 2021 courses can be accessed this way.